 EUIAS Unit Ref: 1121

 Ofqual Unit Ref: K/651/3089

 Unit Title: Working in High Risk Confined Spaces

 Level: 2

 Credit value: 1

 GLH: 8

-Unit aim(s): The purpose of the unit is for learners to develop develop

-Offic dirit(5). skills to safely prepare for, and to, work in high risk confined spaces.
+Unit aim(s): The purpose of the unit is for learners to develop develop skills to safely prepare for, and to, work in high risk confined spaces.
 Learners will need to demonstrate the skills for making a safe and controlled entry and exit, undertaking work using appropriate breathing apparatus and responding appropriately to emergency situations.

-Assessment requirements: skills to safely prepare for, and to, work in high risk confined spaces.
-Learners will need to demonstrate the skills for making a safe and controlled entry and exit, undertaking work using appropriate breathing apparatus
+Unit aim(s): Assessment requirements: The purpose of the unit is for learners to develop develop skills to safely prepare for, and to, work in high risk confined spaces.
+Learners will need to demonstrate the skills for making a safe and controlled entry and exit, undertaking work using appropriate breathing apparatus and responding appropriately to emergency situations.
+This unit is assessed through an externally set, internally assessed, externally quality assured practical observation

-Learning Outcome: The learner will: sment Criteria: Irner can: Be able to assess, review and control risks and hazards associated with working in a high risk confined space 1.1 Take action to adhere to current, site-specific risk assessments before starting work 1.2 Take suitable action to control all risks and to remedy any unsafe activity, equipment and environmental conditions without delay 1.3 Carry out a dynamic risk assessment when required during the work 2.
-Be able to prepare to work in a high risk confined space 2.1 Set up and test signaling and communications systems before entering confined spaces 2.2 Check there are suitable emergency and rescue arrangements prior to entry 2.3 Select and examine safety, escape and emergency equipment, which are appropriate for the conditions 2.4 Confirm that safety equipment is compatible with self and allocated PPE 2.5 Check all equipment and tools are suitable and in good order before entering confined spaces 2.6 Select appropriate personal protective equipment (PPE) and ensure it is in a suitable condition 2.7 Carry out pre-use checks on safety, escape and emergency equipment prior to start working and replace if defective 2.8 Put on breathing apparatus and PPE before entering confined space 2.9 Check conditions are safe before entering confined spaces
+Learning Outcome: The learner will: Assess The lea ment Criteria: mer can: 1.
+Be able to assess, review and control risks and hazards associated with working in a high risk confined space 1.1 Take action to adhere to current, site-specific risk assessments before starting work 1.2 Take suitable action to control all risks and to remedy any unsafe activity, equipment and environmental conditions without delay 1.3 Carry out a dynamic risk assessment when required during the work 2.
+Be able to prepare to work in a high risk confined space 2.1 Set up and test signaling and communications systems before entering confined spaces 2.2 Check there are suitable emergency and rescue arrangements prior to entry 2.3 Select and examine safety , escape and emergency equipment, which are appropriate for the conditions 2.4 Confirm that safety equipment is compatible with self and allocated PPE 2.5 Check all equipment and tools are suitable and in good order before entering confined spaces 2.6 Select appropriate personal protective equipment (PPE) and ensure it is in a suitable condition 2.7 Carry out pre-use checks on safety, escape and emergency equipment prior to start working and replace if defective 2.8 Put on breathing apparatus and PPE before entering confined space 2.9 Check conditions are safe before entering confined spaces